If you’re reading this, it means food is essential to you.

 In this humongous food experience, Alejandra and I joined Andrea, a chef who wants to open her restaurant one day.

-Bring your fork and come with us to find out all the Cartagena’s specialties we ate during this tour.
+Bring your fork and come with us to discover all the Cartagena specialties we ate during this tour.

 At the end of this article, you’ll find my food glossary.
 So read the entire post!